huertin03/alvaro-blog/content/posts/post2/index.md

 #### Additional node: CHUWI

-I will also add a CHUWI mini PC with an Intel N100 12 GB of RAM and 512 GB of storage to the cluster.
+I will also add a CHUWI mini PC with an Intel N100 12 GB of RAM and 512 GB SSD of storage to the cluster.

 The one that's currently running my home server.